Japan Open Air Folk House Museum (Nihon Minkaen) in Kawasaki celebrated its 50th anniversary last year.

 If you're interested in TOKYO, MOUNT FUJI, or NIKKO, please check the tours before you make inquiries.
 (Some transportation for Mount Fuji or Nikko might be fully booked if you do last minute booking.)

-It's impossible to make quotation without knowing the spots you would like to visit.
+It's impossible to make quotes without knowing the spots you would like to visit.

 Nikko and Mount Fuji are approximately two hours on Limited Express from Shinjuku or Asakusa.